 As for the movie’s spectacle, I found The Man From U.N.C.L.E. adequately entertaining.
 The story, style and everything in the film, including all aspects of design, namely the fashion, cars and interiors… all of it plus the dialogue did just enough to keep me watching.

 I also really enjoyed a relatively short but beautifully captured moment of rage towards the end of the movie.
-Though, overall, I strongly doubt whether there’ll ever be a Guy Ritchie movie that could unseat the top positions that
+Though, overall I strongly doubt whether there’ll ever be a Guy Ritchie movie that could unseat the top positions that his first two films,Lock Stock And Two Smoking Barrels (1998) and Snatch (2000) continue to hold in my heart and mind.

 The actual Mark Zuckerberg, co-founder of Facebook had zero involvement in the making of The Social Network.
 Still, considering how well publicised the legal drama around Facebook was at the time, one can imagine that there’s likely more truth in the movie than fabrication.